cloudflare/cloudflare-docs/content/d1/limits-and-pricing/index.md

 ## Limits

 While D1 is in Alpha, there are some limits to be aware of prior to begin testing.
-* **Database size**: You can have a max database size of 100MB.
+* **Database size**: You can have a max database size of 100 MB.
 There are no limitations on rows and columns as long as your database falls within the size limitation.
 * **Databases per account**: Create up to 10 D1 databases on a single account.
 If more is needed, please reach out to the team.
 * **Backups**: Backups will not be automatic.
 They must be manually triggered.